 HostGator Load Impact Testing Results

-Compared, to Bluehost, HostGator fared better in the load impact testing.
+Compared with Bluehost, HostGator fared better in the load impact testing.
 It wasn’t until 40 virtual users were accessing the site simultaneously that the loading times became unacceptable, reaching 9.03 seconds.
 At 30 simultaneous virtual users, the loading times were still well under a second at 556.6 milliseconds.

 Load Impact Testing Summary

-If you expect your website to have a large number of visitors then these results show you should probably either use a lightweight WordPress theme or upgrade to a higher performance web host.
+If you expect your website to have a large number of visitors, then these results show you should probably either use a lightweight WordPress theme or upgrade to a higher performance web host.
 However, if you’re just starting out and have yet to build an audience, while our HostGator test site could handle more visitors than Bluehost, both hosting options should be suitable.